tonyscelentano/nextnet-media-compliance-and-sec-dossier/README.md

 #### Q: Why should Clearview Capital or Abacus Finance care about a contractor dispute at one portfolio company?
 A: Because both received direct, documented notice with attached evidence, and continued inaction after actual knowledge is its own legal exposure.
 This isn't a portfolio company's internal HR matter anymore; it's a question of what the fund and lender knew, and when.

+#### Q: At any point did you threaten or extort NextNet Media with your information for financial gain?
+A: No. My settlement demands was strictly scoped to recovery of lost wages based on documented KPI trajectories, and a small premium in exchange for proprietary technical knowledge from my own repositories.
+My whistleblower filings with the SEC, FinCEN, Florida Attorney General, and other regulatory bodies were already in motion.
+When I received the settlement offer that violates SEC Rule 21F-17(a), I enhanced the premium in my settlement ask, simply for the bad-faith posturing that NextNet Media engaged in.
+As I said in my emails to company executives, the federal filings are a non-negotiable.